triton-inference-server/tensorrt_backend/examples/TensorRT/README.md

 # TensorRT to Triton

-This document contains barebone instructions explaining how to deploy a model accelerated by using TensorRT on NVIDIA Triton Inference Server.
+This README showcase how to deploy a simple resnet model accelerated by using TensorRT on NVIDIA Triton Inference Server.
 For an indepth explaination, refer this [blog](https://TODO_add_blog_link).
-This README and the other files we provide showcase how to deploy a simple resnet model.

 ## Step 1: Optimize your model wtih Torch TensorRT